In the following article, we discuss 3 important elements that ensure an assay is manufactured in a way that meets market requirements.

 However, investment in state-of-the-art automated equipment comes at a cost.
 But, there is no need to incur equipment and subsequent personnel costs when commissioning assay development and manufacturing.
 In doing so, the time saved by not installing the equipment, training operatives and including the use of the equipment into standard operating procedures, allows a customer to concentrate on commercialising an assay.

 Ultimately, efficient lateral flow test development and having the necessary manufacturing resources results in producing the right product.
-However, there are two things needed to bind all of the above together and they are simply expertise and experience.
+However, there are 2 elements needed to bind all of the above together and they are simply expertise and experience.

 Expertise ensures an assay is optimised and scaled-up efficiently for routine manufacturing and experience means tried and tested processes and procedures are utilised, regulatory considerations are taken into account, and market requirements are established and adhered to.

 If you need an assay developing or are looking for a lateral flow manufacturing partner, speak with us.
-We offer cost-effective solutions to:
+We offer:

 Let our team show you how we can meet your quality, quantity and cost objectives.
 Contact us on +44 1904 406082 or firstname.lastname@example.org for more information.